 - ¼ cup sour cream

-- 1 lb cooked shredded chicken breast
+- 1 pound shredded chicken (from 1-2 rotisserie chickens)

-- 2 tablespoon chopped fresh cilantro
+- 2 tablespoons chopped fresh cilantro

 - 3 scallions chopped